-The Android Team Awareness Kit (ATAK, aka Android Tactical Assault Kit) is a profoundly useful software collaboration and communication situational awareness application that runs on an Android mobile operating system on a smartphone or a tablet.
+The Android Tactical Assault Kit (ATAK, also known as the Android Team Awareness Kit) is a profoundly useful software collaboration and communication situational awareness application that runs on an Android mobile operating system on a smartphone or a tablet.

 ATAK is an affordable, easy-to-use, secure, mobile, interactive geospatial tool that connects multiple people on the go, giving them a common operational picture digitally in an intuitive way.
 Users can add their own custom functionality and employ multiple types of communication systems simultaneously.
 It is the only app that provides dozens of capabilities and robust information-sharing in a mobile format on a commercial off-the-shelf handheld cell phone.